 Dacia electric car: specs and on-sale date

-So far, Dacia has made no announcements about what its first electric car will be or when we might see it.
-However, speaking to Auto Express at the Frankfurt Show in 2017, the company’s European chairman confirmed it had access to all technology from the Renault-Nissan Alliance.
+So far, Dacia has made no official announcement about its first electric car, so it’s not yet clear when it'll appear in showrooms.
+However, speaking to Auto Express at the Frankfurt Motor Show in 2017, the company’s European chairman confirmed it had access to all technology from the Renault-Nissan Alliance.

-He said the company would only move into the electric-vehicle market when there was sufficient customer demand and the technology was affordable.
-Low prices have been key to the success of Dacia thus far, and that won't change, even when it launches an electric car.
+He added the company would only move into the electric-vehicle market when there was sufficient customer demand and the technology was affordable.
+Low prices have been key to the success of Dacia thus far, and that won't change, even as electric cars become more popular.

 Renault has previously said that the K-ZE would be rolled out globally following its launch in China: if it does form the basis of an electric Dacia, it’s unlikely we’ll see it any earlier than the latter stages of 2020 or early 2021.